 The University of New Hampshire's InterOperability Laboratory (IOL) is an institution designed to improve the interoperability of standards based products by providing an environment where a product can be tested against other implementations of a standard.
-This suite of tests has been developed to help implementers evaluate the functioning of their iSCSI products.
-The tests do not determine if a product conforms to the iSCSI draft standard, nor are they purely interoperability tests.
-Rather, they provide one method to isolate problems within an iSCSI device.
-Successful completion of all tests contained in this suite does not guarantee that the tested device will operate with other iSCSI devices.
-However, combined with satisfactory operation in the IOL's semi-production environment, these tests provide a reasonable level of confidence that the Device Under Test (DUT) will function well in most multivendor iSCSI environments.
+This particular suite of tests has been developed to help implementers evaluate the Login Phase functionality of their iSCSI initiators.

+These tests are designed to determine if an iSCSI product conforms to specifications defined in IETF RFC 3720 iSCSI (hereafter referred to as the "iSCSI Standard").
+Successful completion of all tests contained in this suite does not guarantee that the tested device will successfully operate with other iSCSI products.
+However, when combined with satisfactory operation in the IOL's interoperability test bed, these tests provide a reasonable level of confidence that the Device Under Test (DUT) will function properly in many iSCSI environments.